History of John Madden in Timeline

 October 13, 2008: Madden's Consecutive Broadcast Streak Ends

-On October 13, 2008, NBC announced that Madden would not be traveling to the October 19 Sunday Night Football game, ending his 476-weekend streak of consecutive broadcast appearances.
+On October 13, 2008, NBC announced that John Madden would not be traveling to the October 19 Sunday Night Football game, ending his 476-weekend streak of consecutive broadcast appearances.

-November 2, 2008: Returned to Broadcasting Booth
+November 2, 2008: Returns to NBC Telecast

-February 1, 2009: Called Final Game
+February 1, 2009: Calls Final Game

-April 16, 2009: Announced Retirement from Broadcasting
+April 16, 2009: Retires From Broadcasting

 In 2012, John Madden stated that Madden NFL was "a way for people to learn the game [of football] and participate in the game at a pretty sophisticated level".

-2015: Stopped Calling into KCBS After Heart Surgery
+2015: Ceased Calling KCBS after Heart Surgery

-2015: Galloping Gobbler Presented Through 2015
+2015: Galloping Gobbler Tradition Continued Until 2015

 In June 2016, John Madden's bocce tournament, co-hosted with Steve Mariucci, raised $5 million for Special Olympics Northern California, the Juvenile Diabetes Research Foundation, and the Diabetes Youth Foundation.

-2017: Returned to KCBS Radio Appearances
+2017: Begins Twice-Weekly Radio Appearances

 In 2017, John Madden began making twice-weekly appearances on KCBS radio again.